Azure/azure-sdk-for-net/src/SDKs/Azure.ApplicationModel.Configuration/data-plane/README.md

 # Hello World
 The following example demonstrates how to initialize a ConfigurationClient and perform a basic operations in the Configuration Store.

 To begin using ConfigurationClient, a connection string must be provided which specifies the configuration store endpoint and credentials to use when sending requests.
+This conneection string can be retrieved by the Azure Portal or by using the [Azure CLI](https://docs.microsoft.com/en-us/azure/azure-app-configuration/cli-samples).
 From that point, the example uses the client to set, retrieve and delete a configuration setting by its name.

 ```c#
 public async Task HelloWorld()